Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

-In addition to the nodes, there is a single controller which manages the global variables of the UF algorithm.
-It connects to each node directly (in general it connects to each node indirectly via a hierarchical tree structure but for low enough code distances this tree is not used) but the type of information communicable is restricted: the controller can broadcast the same message to all nodes and receive Boolean messages from any node (but does not know which node sent the message).
-This controller--node connectivity is the reason we say Helios is almost local.
+In addition to the nodes, there is a central controller which manages the global variables of the UF algorithm.
+It connects to each node via a hierarchical tree which allows restricted communication: the controller can broadcast the same message to all nodes and receive Boolean messages from any node, but does not know the sender.
+This is why we say Helios is \emph{almost} local.
+The authors leave tree height as a design choice; in this paper we follow their implementation, suitable for low code distances, and set it to 1 i.e.\ connect the controller directly to each node.
+This allows us to ignore the time cost of controller--node communication.